rdz-oss/BattyBirdNET-Pi/README.md

 * Right now only enabled for European bat species
 * US species will be added soon

-Open to the core:
-* Can be assembled fully on open hardware (RaspberryPi, Audiomoth)
-* Open source operating system
-* Open source software runs it
-* Open data from GER, UK, FR, SE, USA, ... used to train the machine learning component
-* Open source machine learning project for bat call identification

-only limitation: you cannot use it to build a commercial system.

 ### Usage scenarios
 1. You are a person who is interested in nature, including bats, and are not afraid of a little setup work.
 Put it in your garden or other place of interest and get recordings of the bat calls at night.